-- leading by example, being an influencer and acknowledged expert in its field; - improving awareness of the Nationwide brand and its mutual difference; - engaging with members through their preferred channels of communication; and - aligning the Society's social investment agenda with its purpose of 'building society, nationwide', through a focus on housing initiatives.
+- leading by example, being an influencer and having a bolder voice on the things that matter most to UK society; - creating a more emotional member connection; - leveraging data to provide personalised member insight and propositions; and - aligning the Society's social investment agenda with its purpose of 'building society, nationwide', through a focus on housing initiatives.

 The Society's brand is the sum of how its members and others perceive them.
 A strong brand, effective both in digital and traditional media, is essential to attract new members.
-In the year ended 31 March 2018, the Society scored second among its peer group for prompted brand consideration (1.3 per cent. behind the leading peer group score) and first for trust (3.8 per cent. ahead of its nearest peer)2.
-For the year ending 31 March 2019, the Society's strategic targets are to lead in both measures.
+In the year ended 4 April 2019, the Society was joint top for prompted brand consideration and first for trust (2.5 per cent. ahead of its nearest peer)2.
+For the year ending 4 April 2020, the Society's strategic targets are to continue to lead in both measures.